 This team description paper is accompanied by a video that demonstrates some of our capabilities on the HSR.
-The video, taken in our HRI laboratory, shows a stage II task from the 2019 @Home rule book: "where is this".
-The demonstration includes: spoken interaction, world modelling, planning, environmental reasoning, mapping and navigation, and object recognition in different rooms.
-We also demonstrate a separate manipulation task.
+The videos, taken in our HRI laboratory, shows two stage I tasks "clean the table" and "carry my luggage" and a stage II task "where is this" from the 2019 @Home rule book.
+The demonstration includes: spoken interaction, world modelling, planning, environmental reasoning, mapping and navigation, SLAM, object recognition in different rooms, manipulation and person recognition.